Chiral Electronic Excitations in a Quasi-2D Rashba System BiTeI

-Systems with strong spin-orbit coupling give rise to electronic bands with helical spin-texture, where the spin and momentum of the electron are intrinsically coupled.
-For systems where inversion symmetry is broken, the Rashba interaction~\cite{rashba1960ei} induces linear momentum dependent splitting of the spin-degenerate electronic bands~\cite{PhysRevLett.92.126603,PhysRevB.91.035106,Bihlmayer_2015,PETERSEN200049,PhysRevLett.107.156803,PhysRevB.85.195401}.
-The resulting sub-bands are spin-polarized with opposite helicity.
-The set of direct transitions between occupied and unoccupied Rashba-split bands of opposite helicity form an excitation spectra of electronic continuum of chiral symmetry, the ``Rashba continuum''.
-We have chosen to investigate the quasi-2D Rashba system BiTeI using resonant electronic Raman scattering to gain deeper insight into the nature of the chiral Rashba continuum.
+Systems with strong spin-orbit coupling give rise to electronic bands with a helical spintexture, where the spin and momentum of the electron are intrinsically coupled.
+For systems where inversion symmetry is broken, the Rashba interaction~\cite{rashba1960ei} induces linear momentum-dependent splitting of the spin-degenerate electronic bands~\cite{PhysRevLett.92.126603,PhysRevB.91.035106,Bihlmayer_2015,PETERSEN200049,PhysRevLett.107.156803,PhysRevB.85.195401}.
+The resulting subbands are spin polarized with opposite helicity.
+The set of direct transitions between occupied and unoccupied Rashba-split bands of opposite helicity forms the excitation spectra of the electronic continuum of chiral symmetry, the ``Rashba continuum.''
+We have chosen to investigate the quasi-two-dimensional (2D) Rashba system BiTeI using resonant electronic Raman scattering to gain deeper insight into the nature of the chiral Rashba continuum.

-BiTeI is a polar, non-centrosymmetric semiconductor (space group P3\textit{m}1, point group C$_{3v}$) regarded as the archetypal quasi-2D Rashba system~\cite{PhysRevB.84.041202,Murakawa1490,maass2016spin}.
-It is a van der Waals-bonded layered structure, composed of a series of triangular network layers of I, Bi, and Te atoms stacked along its polar axis~\cite{article55,Tomokiyo_1977}, see Fig.\,\ref{basic}(b).
-Because of its layered structure, the bulk electronic bands are weakly dispersive along k$_{z}$~\cite{PhysRevB.86.085204}.
-However, the band gaps and in-plane electronic dispersions within the M-$\Gamma$-K (k$_{z}$ = 0) and L-A-H (k$_{z} = \pi/c$) planes of the Brillouin zone (BZ) significantly differ from one another, see Fig.\,\ref{basic}(c).
-The principal conduction band (CB0), the highest valence band (VB0), and the next-lowest conduction band (CB1), all exhibit large Rashba splitting near the $\Gamma$-point and A-point of the BZ~\cite{PhysRevB.84.041202,PhysRevLett.108.246802}.
-Despite being classified as a semiconductor, BiTeI is naturally metallic due to non-stoichiometry~\cite{Tomokiyo_1977}; the chemical potential crosses CB0 and charge carriers are electrons.
-Thus, BiTeI contains multiple Rashba continua: the CB0$\rightarrow$CB0 and VB0$\rightarrow$CB0 continua.
+BiTeI is a polar, noncentrosymmetric semiconductor (space group \textit{P3m1}, point group $C_{3v}$) regarded as the archetypal quasi-2D Rashba system~\cite{PhysRevB.84.041202,Murakawa1490,maass2016spin}.
+It is a van der Waals-bonded layered structure, composed of a series of triangular network layers of I, Bi, and Te atoms stacked along its polar axis~\cite{article55,Tomokiyo_1977} [see Fig.\,\ref{basic}(b)].
+Because of its layered structure, the bulk electronic bands are weakly dispersive along $k_{z}$~\cite{sakano2012threedimensional}.
+However, the band gaps and in-plane electronic dispersions within the $M-\Gamma-K$ ($k_{z}=0$) and $L-A-H$ ($k_{z}=\pi/c$) planes of the Brillouin zone (BZ) significantly differ from one another [see Fig.\,\ref{basic}(c)].
+The principal conduction band (CB0), the highest valence band (VB0), and the next-lowest conduction band (CB1) all exhibit large Rashba splitting near the $\Gamma$ point and $A$ point of the BZ~\cite{PhysRevB.84.041202,PhysRevLett.108.246802} [see Fig.\,\ref{basic}(d)].
+Despite being classified as a semiconductor, BiTeI is naturally doped due to nonstoichiometry~\cite{Tomokiyo_1977}; the chemical potential crosses CB0 and the charge carriers are electrons.
+Thus, BiTeI contains multiple Rashba continua due to the CB0\,$\rightarrow$\,CB0 and VB0\,$\rightarrow$\,CB0 transitions.